-There are many uses of nitrogen which vary from industry to industry.
+There are many uses of nitrogen which vary from industry to industry (see more about argon vs. nitrogen).
 After discovering the inert properties of nitrogen, it became a highly sought after as a blanketing gas.
 Although nitrogen blanketing is one of the more popular uses of nitrogen, it also serves another crucial purpose — its ability to purge lines and tanks.

 If you are wondering why nitrogen is used for purging, here’s what you need to know.

 Before we dive into specific purging systems, it’s important to discuss this process as a whole.
 Put simply, nitrogen purging is an air-cleansing method used to ensure that no trace of harmful contaminants or gases is left in the atmosphere.
 The ultimate goal here is to re-stabilize the environment to prevent an explosion.
 The production of nitrogen gas is also very affordable when an on-site nitrogen generator is used.